caribewave/mambo-env/README.md

 N.B.: you may have to input your **sudo password**.
 Otherwise, run vagrant up under a privileged user.

-Once all the steps are done, check everything works by browsing http://hot-board.jawg.io.local
+Once all the steps are done, check everything works by browsing http://mambo.jawg.io.local

+You can log into your vagrant machine by typing ```vagrant ssh```